• Arverne

 • Lefrak City

-Mobile Library service is provided within the vicinity of the branch, on 57th Avenue or on 99th Street, on Fridays from 10am to 5pm.
+Mobile Library service for the Lefrak City community is currently provided on 57th Avenue or on 99th Street, on Fridays from 10am to 5pm (except holidays).

 • Queensboro Hill